 Fritillaria affinis 'Wayne Roderick' is a very large, square-flowered triploid, sterile form from Point Reyes (Marin Co.), California, found by Wayne Roderick.
 It is now widely grown and the selection is named for him.
 Anecdotal evidence given by Jane McGary suggests that this triploid form when grown next to two other triploid forms can make seeds with embryos.

 Fritillaria agrestis Greene (syn.
 F. biflora ssp. agrestis) is native to the Coast Ranges and western Sacramento Valley of California, where it is classified as threatened.
 The photo shows fairly light color forms; it can be much darker.
 It is distinguished by its very foul scent.
 The first photo was taken by Jane McGary.
-The following three photos below show some different color forms.
-Photos taken in situ just east of Livermore, Ca. March 2008.
-Photos by Mary Gerritsen.
+The following three photos by Mary Gerritsen were taken in situ just east of Livermore, Ca. March 2008 and show some different color forms.
+The last photo from Calflora was taken by Dee Shea Hines February 2022 in Alameda County and shared under a CC BY-NC license.

 Fritillaria atropurpurea Nuttall is found in the west of the USA and is commonly known as the 'spotted fritillary'.
 The name means 'dark purple' in reference to the color of the spots.
 Plants grow in sheltered edges of forests, near shrubs at mid to high elevations in Oregon and Northern California.
-We found then hard to see at first.
-Photos takes at Lakes Basin Recreation Area, Plumas County, California by Mary Sue Ittner.
+We found them hard to see at first.
+Photos were taken at Lakes Basin Recreation Area, Plumas County, California by Mary Sue Ittner.

 Fritillaria biflora × Fritillaria purdyi hybrids.
 The illustrated plants are probably bee-made hybrids between F. biflora and F. purdyi, occurring among seedlings raised from garden-collected seeds of these two species.
 Possible F. purdyi × F. biflora (F. purdyi being the seed parent) is a very robust plant, flowering earlier than pure purdyi, with 10 flowers showing typical F. purdyi form and markings but with a green rather than white ground color.
 Possible F. biflora × F.purdyi, two of five flowering seedlings, are smaller at first flowering but otherwise similar to the first hybrid.
 All the hybrids have more glaucous leaves than F. biflora, a F. purdyi characteristic.
 Photos by Jane McGary.